-ACCOUNTING / AUDITING / RISK MANAGEMENT
+ACCOUNTING / AUDITING /

+RISK MANAGEMENT

-As a public company, our complex accounting and financial reporting functions are subject to a rigorous program of controls and procedures and our Board plays an important role in oversight of our robust audit and enterprise risk management organizations.
+As a public company, our complex accounting and financial reporting As a public company, our complex accounting and infancial reporting functions are subject to a rigorous program of controls and procedures and our Board plays an important role in oversight of our robust audit and enterprise risk management organizations.
 Directors with experience in these areas are critical to evaluating and providing effective oversight of our consolidated financial statements and financial reporting and our management of the risks inherent in our business operations.